getsentry/sentry-docs/docs/clientdev/interfaces.rst

     ``params``
       Query parameters.
 This can be a list of values for the query.
 Each item is inserted into the query whenever a ``%s`` is encountered.
+      The parameters should be already formatted into strings althrough `None` is a valid value for `NULL`.
     ``duration``
       Duration of the query in seconds.